 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a type of arthritis.
-It is also called calcium pyrophosphate deposition disease (CPDD).
-Pseudogout causes calcium crystals to form in cartilage and collect in fluid called synovial fluid that surrounds joints.
-The crystals damage the cartilage and can cause swelling that leads to pain in the joint.
-This is called a flare.
-Pseudogout usually affects large joints, such as in the knee.
+It is also called calcium pyrophosphate deposition (CPPD).
+Pseudogout most often affects the knees.
+You may also have symptoms in other large joints, including the hip or shoulder.
+Pseudogout causes calcium crystals to collect in fluid called synovial fluid that surrounds joints.
+The crystals damage the cartilage and can cause inflammation and pain.

 Common signs and symptoms of pseudogout: